itsanushain/cyber-learning-log/http-reference.md

 Step 5 — HTTP History: the full log
 This shows every request and response Burp has seen so far.
 I scroll through it looking for anything interesting — weird headers, cookies, or error codes.

-Want me to update the doc with this version?

-Things I Found Confusing at First (and How I Resolved Them) "Stateless but I stay logged in — contradiction?"
+Things I Found Confusing at First

+"Stateless but I stay logged in — contradiction?"

 No — the protocol itself has no memory, but the application layers state on top using cookies/tokens (section 6).
 Every request is still independently "stateless" from HTTP's point of view; it's just carrying a piece of state (the session ID) as data.
 Separating "the protocol" from "what the app builds on top of it" is what made this click.

 401 vs 403 — I used to think they meant the same thing.

 401 Unauthorized actually means "I don't know who you are" (missing/invalid authentication) — despite the confusing name, it's really about authentication.
 403 Forbidden means "I know who you are, and you're not allowed" — that's authorization.
 Once I reframed it as authentication vs authorization, it stopped being confusing.

-GET vs POST for "security" — I assumed POST was inherently more secure because params aren't in the URL.
+GET vs POST for "security"

+I assumed POST was inherently more secure because params aren't in the URL.
 It isn't — POST just hides the data from the URL bar/browser history, it does nothing for encryption or access control.
 Anyone with the raw traffic (or Burp) sees the body just as easily.
 The only real protection is HTTPS + proper server-side auth checks.

 Why editing Content-Length manually in Burp used to break my requests.

 If I hand-edited a body and left the old Content-Length, the server either truncated the body or hung waiting for more bytes.
 Now I let Burp auto-update it (it does, by default, in Repeater) instead of typing values myself.

 OPTIONS felt pointless until CORS clicked.

 I originally skipped it as "not a real method."
 It became useful once I understood browsers automatically fire an OPTIONS preflight before certain cross-origin requests, and the Access-Control-Allow-* response headers are the server's answer to "are you allowed to do this from that origin."
 That's when OPTIONS + CORS headers started being something I check together instead of ignoring.

 Cookies vs sessions vs tokens all blurred together.

 What fixed it: cookie = the transport mechanism (a header), session = the actual state, stored server-side, that the cookie value points to.
 A token (like a JWT) is a different pattern where the state itself is embedded in what's sent, self-contained and verifiable without a server-side lookup.
 Same goal (persist identity across stateless requests), different mechanism.make it look like i was writing it

-Message collapsed

-Here's a version that reads like actual personal notes rather than a polished write-up:

-8. Things I Found Confusing at First (and How I Resolved Them)

-"Wait, HTTP is stateless but I stay logged in... isn't that a contradiction?"
-Yeah this one messed with me for a bit.
-Turns out no — the protocol really doesn't remember anything, that part's true.
-But the app built on top of it fakes memory by shoving a session ID into a cookie and making me send it back every time (section 6).
-So technically every request is still stateless on its own, it's just now carrying a little piece of state as data.
-Once I stopped mixing up "the protocol" and "what apps do on top of the protocol," this made way more sense.

-401 vs 403 — I genuinely thought these were basically the same error for ages.
-They're not.
-401 Unauthorized is really the server saying "I have no idea who you are" — so it's actually about authentication, which is a weirdly misleading name for it honestly.
-403 Forbidden means "I know exactly who you are, and no, you can't do that" — that's authorization.
-Once I started saying "authentication vs authorization" in my head instead of the status names, I stopped mixing them up.

-I used to think POST was just... safer than GET.
-Because the data isn't sitting in the URL, right?
-Nope.
-That was a dumb assumption on my part.
-POST just hides it from the address bar and browser history — it does nothing about encryption or who's allowed to see it.
-If someone's watching the raw traffic (or literally just opening Burp), they see the POST body just as easily as a GET param.
-The actual protection is HTTPS + the server checking permissions properly, not the method I picked.

-Content-Length randomly breaking my requests in Burp — this annoyed me for a while.
-I'd edit a body in Repeater, forget the Content-Length was still the old number, and the request would either get cut off or the server would just sit there waiting for more data.
-Eventually realized Burp updates this automatically for me by default — I don't need to touch it manually.
-Lesson: stop typing values I don't need to type.

-OPTIONS felt like a completely useless method... until CORS clicked for me.
-I used to just skip past it like it wasn't a "real" method.
-Then I learned browsers fire it automatically before certain cross-origin requests, as a sort of "hey am I even allowed to do this?" check — and the Access-Control-Allow-* headers coming back are literally the server's answer.
-Now when I see OPTIONS, I immediately go check the CORS headers next to it instead of ignoring it.

-Cookies, sessions, tokens — these three words used to all blur into one concept for me.
-What finally untangled it: a cookie is just the delivery method — it's a header, nothing fancier than that.
-A session is the actual data, sitting on the server, that the cookie value points back to.
-A token (like a JWT) is a totally different approach — the data itself is packed inside the token, so the server can verify it just by checking a signature, no lookup needed.
-Different mechanism, same end goal: proving who I am across requests that otherwise have no memory of me.

-Want this swapped into the doc?

-make it smaller

-Here's a shorter version:

-8. Things I Found Confusing at First (and How I Resolved Them)
+Things I Found Confusing at First

 Stateless but I stay logged in?
 Thought this was a contradiction.
 It's not — HTTP itself still has no memory, the app just fakes it by passing a session ID back and forth in a cookie.